Reliable high speed internet for liveaboard cruisers

 Our internet solution of choice

-Unthrottled, unlimited hotspot data plans - is the foundation for our primary internet service and is the solution we recommend for cruisers and voyagers who are working full time remotely as digital nomads or those who just want to be able to stay connected and stream movies.
+That said, we still leverage an unthrottled, unlimited hotspot data plan for our secondary internet service and this is still a valuable solution for cruisers and voyagers who are working full time remotely as digital nomads or those who need to stay reliably connected.
 This starts with finding a provider who specializes in these data plans.

 The first thing you need to know is “unthrottled“ and “unlimited“ data isn't something any provider will actually be able to deliver all the time.
 Since mobile data rides on the same network/ towers as regular mobile voice and data traffic, carriers will always prioritize voice over data.
 If your area is currently experiencing heavy congestion, it will result in throttled data speeds.
 This is automatically monitored and enacted by the network’s software.
 The good news is we have never encountered this problem since we are rarely cruising in areas where congestion might be a problem.